 “I hated it Baz,” she said.
 Truncating my name and drawing out the z again as she sat near me and retold stories of her life as a girl.
 She told me she was afraid.
 She told me how cruel the early mornings had been: harsh and bitter.
 Early workers would pass by, gingerly stepping over her bare feet, her vulnerable body.

 “Once when I was a little girl my father caught me on the steps one breezy morning and scolded me for being out in the cold at such an hour.
 He took me inside and gently put me back to bed.
 I didn’t know if he was made or afraid.
 I told him.
 I told him I anted to run … run … run … but he quieted me.
 My mother found out, but then again, that was a horrible time.
 I was afraid.
 I didn’t care what happened to me.”

 That night I slept next to her but on the floor.
 The traffic and river sounds put me uneasily to sleep.
 I didn’t know what to do.
 I was afraid too.
-In my dream I cried over a coffin.
-I was in a movie with James Stewart; one of his serious ones, like It’s a Wonderful Life.
+In my dream, I cried over a coffin.
+I was in a movie with James Stewart; one of his serious ones, like in It’s a Wonderful Life.
 I was standing on that bridge — the one in the movie — in the freezing cold, the world empty and hollow all around me and I wanted to jump.

 I expected her to say she needed to leave, to thank me for all I had done.
 She would move on, possibly to some other state, then back to wherever — away from Basil Manner.
 If it had gone that way, maybe it would have been better, because then she would have only been a crystalline existence in my life, not an embedded image, forever grained into my senses, even in smell.